-Students or parents/guardians may obtain a prospectus and apply in any of the following ways:
+Students or parents/carers may obtain a prospectus and apply in any of the following ways:

-- by reading and downloading via our website, www.brit.croydon.sch.uk and applying online. - by signing up and joining The BRIT School Virtual Open Evenings 2021 (See p.5) - by phone or written request - from careers conventions in their school or neighbouring schools ii) Specialism
+- by reading and downloading via our website, www.brit.croydon.sch.uk and applying online - by signing up and joining The BRIT School Open Events 2023 (see p.6) - from careers conventions in their school or neighbouring schools ii) Specialism

-NOTE: We strongly recommend joining online for the Virtual Open Evenings before applying.
-This will enable parents and applicants to understand the way in which the School works.
+NOTE: We strongly recommend you attend one of the Open Events and watch the videos on the School's YouTube Channel @britschoolfilms before applying.
+This will help you understand the way in which the School works.

 - Applicants must apply for a specific course.
-All further arrangements in relation to an application will then be based on this initial choice. - Should a student wish to change their specialism course, send an email to studentservices@brit.croydon.sch.uk stating their name, the Strand they have applied for, and that they would like the application withdrawn.
-The student must start the application procedure again and it will be treated as a new application so please ensure that it is received before the deadline date. - Applicants whose applications are not successful at any stage may not apply for a different course unless specifically recommended by the School in writing.
+All further arrangements in relation to an application will then be based on this initial choice. - Should a student wish to change their strand application choice, send an email to studentservices@brit.croydon.sch.uk stating their name, the Strand they have applied for, and that they would like the application withdrawn.
+The student must start the application procedure again and it will be treated as a new application so please ensure that it is received before the deadline date.

+• Applicants whose applications are not successful at any stage may not apply for a different course unless specifically recommended by the School in writing.